Siri Shortcuts MCP server

 Stats

-This MCP server integrates Siri shortcuts functionality via the Model Context Protocol, allowing AI assistants to list, open, and run any shortcuts from your macOS Shortcuts app.
-It dynamically generates tools that correspond to your available shortcuts.
+This MCP server provides access to Siri shortcuts functionality via the Model Context Protocol (MCP).
+It allows you to list, open, and run shortcuts from the macOS Shortcuts app, enabling AI assistants to interact with your Shortcuts collection.

 Installation